benjaminsampica/benjaminsampicaStatic/content/post/orms/index.md

 {{% toc %}}

 ## Introduction
 At my current position, we use Entity Framework Core every single day.
 I've seen questions on StackOverflow on this topic and had the conversation a surprising number times in different places I've worked over what life without an ORM (object-relational mapper), using traditional ADO.NET and SQL scripts, looks like, compared to using an ORM.
-In this case, I've leaned heavily on Entity Framework but also included Dapper.
+In this post, I've leaned heavily on Entity Framework but also included Dapper to showcase the difference.
 Is it worth the setup, security, and, most importantly, does it ~~blend~~ scale?

 ## The Theoretical